anasedova/anasedova.github.io/_pages/about.md

 **October 2023** : Our paper _"ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision"_ was accepted to [EMNLP 2023](https://2023.emnlp.org/)!
 Check it out [here](https://arxiv.org/abs/2204.06863).

+**September 2023** : I was invited together with my colleagues to conduct a tutorial on weak supervision at Aalborg University in Copenhagen.

 **September 2023**: I gave an oral presentation at ECML PKDD 2023 in Turin presenting our paper _"Learning with Noisy Labels by Adaptive Gradient-Based Outlier Removal"_.

 **June 2023**: Our paper _"Learning with Noisy Labels by Adaptive Gradient-Based Outlier Removal"_ was accepted to [ECML PKDD 2023](https://2023.ecmlpkdd.org)! (oral & poster) Check out [paper](https://arxiv.org/abs/2306.04502) and [poster](https://github.com/anasedova/AGRA/blob/main/ECML_poster.pdf).